ebrehault/resurrectio/README.rst

 Click on the Resurrectio extension icon.

-Enter the start URL, and click Go.
+Enter the start URL, and click Start Recording.

 Then execute your usage scenario, all the events will be recorded.